 Wesley F. Martin died in the morning of October 7, 1915 in his residence on Garlington Street after suffering an illness that lasted for several months.
 At the time he was taken ill he was employed by the Southern Electric Utilities Company as an inspector of the local street railway system.
 His funeral service was conducted in the family residence with A. A. Bristow, J. R. Smith, Tandy Walker, Thomas W. Earle, H. Berry Ingram, and J. E. Gwinn serving as pallbearers.
 Mattie survived Captain Martin by over two decades.
 After many years as a wife, mother, church member, and homemaker she passed away on January 11, 1936 at the age of 81.
 The bodies of Wesley and Mattie await the resurrection in Springwood Cemetery.
 According to the Greenville Daily News obituary for Wesley, the Martins had four girls and one son—Mrs. E. M. Henderson of New York, Mrs. M. E. Garrison of Easley, Mrs. Homer Dillard and Mrs. J. H. Massey of Greenville, and Mr. H. Curtis Martin, of Binghamton, New York.

-Note that the author remembers reading a newspaper article contemporary to Martin’s earlier years as a trolley man that said someone else drove the first trolley in Greenville which differs with the 1915 account, but the exact paper and date is not remembered, sorry; Hornbaker’s book is Fall from Grace: The Truth and Tragedy of “Shoeless Joe Jackson,” New York: Sports Publishing, 2016, page 5; Firefighting in Greenville County, 1840-1990, by W. D. Browning, Jr., 1991, pages 16, 26; the two pictures of trollies are from the Greenville County Library System Digital Collection; the portraits of the Martins are copies of originals used in Second Presbyterian Church Centennial, 1892-1992, published by the church; some of the information regarding the Martins is from Wesley’s obituary in the Greenville Daily News, Friday, Oct.
+Notes–The author remembers reading a newspaper article contemporary to Martin’s earlier years as a trolley man that said someone else drove the first trolley in Greenville which differs with the 1915 account, but the exact paper and date is not remembered, sorry; Hornbaker’s book is Fall from Grace: The Truth and Tragedy of “Shoeless Joe Jackson,” New York: Sports Publishing, 2016, page 5; Firefighting in Greenville County, 1840-1990, by W. D. Browning, Jr., 1991, pages 16, 26; the header showing the McBee Avenue Trolley circa 1920 and the picture of the Augusta Street Trolley are from the Greenville County Library System Digital Collection.
+The portraits of the Martins are copies of originals used in Second Presbyterian Church Centennial, 1892-1992, published by the church; some of the information regarding the Martins is from Wesley’s obituary in the Greenville Daily News, Friday, Oct.
 8, 1915; the date of the block quotation from an earlier issue of the News has not been ascertained other than the year was 1915; and neither an obituary or death notice for Mattie was located.